Woman holding a smiling face emoticon

 Key Findings from Employees

-The full findings of the Franchising@WORK study were released in March 2019.
+The full findings of the Franchising at Work study were released in March 2019.
 Here are a few key highlights from our study:

 1. Overall Satisfaction and Engagement Very High